-Because many homes are close to fields and other plants, which are mice’s natural habitats, mice are more likely to move into homes looking for food and shelter.
-In contrast to the south, where the weather is always lovely, the seasons change in California.
-During the winter, mice are seen to be very active.
+Mice are more likely to migrate into houses searching for food and refuge since many residences are located to fields and other plants, which are mice’s natural habitats.
+In contrast to the south, where the weather is usually pleasant, the seasons fluctuate in California.
+Mice are particularly busy throughout the winter.
 They look for a place to stay, which is usually a garage.
-This is especially important for garages that aren’t used very often.
+This is especially important in garages that are seldom used.

 Why do rodents like to live in garages?

-No matter what we like, rats have learned to live with us.
-Our houses and garages keep us safe from snow, sleet, hail, rain, wind, dangerous animals, and temperatures below zero.
-Worse, mice eat foods that humans will never run out of.
-Mice often eat bird food and grass seed that is stored in garages.
+Rats have learned to coexist with humans, no matter what.
+Our houses and garages keep snow, sleet, hail, rain, wind, dangerous animals, and temperatures below zero at bay.
+Worse, mice devour food that humans will never be able to ingest.
+Mice often consume bird food and grass seed kept in garages.

-Mice build their nests in places where people aren’t around much.
-They look for places to nest where they won’t be disturbed.
-One mouse will make a place to live and have babies.
+Mice establish their nests in areas where there aren’t many humans.
+They seek out locations to nest where they will not be disturbed.
+One mouse will build a home and have kids.
 When puppies get old enough to be on their own, they leave the nest and create their own.

 Call today to get help removing a mice nest.